mslonina/Mechanic/README.md

 planetary systems.
 Such maps consist of many many independent numerical simulations which may take a long time (from seconds to weeks).
 Efficient splitting of such workload was neccessary to determine the global dynamics of exo-planets.
-The MPI-software-skeleton-kind idea that came once to K. Goździewski mind was expanded and developed by his PhD student, M.
+The MPI-software-skeleton-kind idea that came once to K. Goździewski's mind was expanded and developed by his PhD student, M.
-Słonina.
-The very first branch of the Mechanic, proof-of-concept 0.12 was successfully used on several clusters and became a good starting point for the full featured software.
+Słonina, as a part of his PHD thesis.
+The very first branch of the Mechanic, the proof-of-concept 0.12.x, was successfully used on several clusters and became a good starting point for the full featured software.

 ### Publications